 There is an unwritten rule that you should work with only one agent.
 Singapore is a small island with a limited pool of both properties and agents.
 If you appoint two agents, both will end up showing you the same properties and both will find out about the other.
 By all means, if your appointed agent is not working out, end the relationship and start again, but don’t run two agents concurrently.

 Financing a Purchase

 This is where the fun starts, or the pain; it all depends on the size of your wallet.
 Buying property is never going to be cheap in Singapore so you want to look at ways to make it more palatable.

 Most property sales are subject to some level of negotiation depending on the current strength of the market and how good your agent is.
 A good agent will be able to guide you as to how many units have sold, at what prices, and therefore whether there is wiggle room or not on your purchase.

 Getting A Discount

 Singapore is the land of the up-sell.
 Barely a day goes by when you don’t buy something, from as small as a toothbrush to as large as a car, where you aren’t offered an up-sell.

 Property is no different.
 Developers may give discounts or reduce prices, but this will be in response to market pressure when there is unsold stock, especially if they know that another property is going to be launched on the market soon.
 Some developers also offer vouchers, early bird discounts, and even stamp duty reimbursements.

-Looking on Property Guru, I could immediately find a discount on a the last unit available in The Avenir.
-I don’t suggest you go hunting for a discount as a way of starting your property search, but its good to know that you might be able to find one on some properties.
+Looking on Property Guru, I could immediately find a discount on the last unit available in The Avenir.
+I don’t suggest you go hunting for a discount as a way of starting your property search, but it’s good to know that you might be able to find one on some properties.